-Walmart grows stronger in pandemic; quarterly hit $133.75B
+Walmart grows stronger in pandemic; quarterly sales up 5.3%

 Sales at stores opened at least a year rose 6.4%.

 It is a promising sign for Walmart ahead of the coming holiday season and the quarter provides more evidence that its expansion into online grocery is widening the gap with rivals.

-Still, the Bentonville, Arkansas, company faces increasing challenges from Amazon.com, which on Tuesday opened an online pharmacy that will challenge Walmart’s own business.

-The potential impact of Amazon’s arrival in the pharmaceutical space rippled through that sector immediately.
-Before the opening bell, Shares of CVS Health Corp. fell almost 7%.
-Walgreens and Rite Aid tumbled 10%.

-Americans have come to rely on big box stores like Walmart, Home Depot and Target, as well as Amazon, as lifelines during the start of the pandemic.
-Because of what they could offer they remained open even when hundreds of other retailers where ordered closed.
+In September it launched a membership program to deliver what people want more than ever in a pandemic as they reduce their public exposure: convenience.

+Big box stores are thriving even as thousands of retail stores and national chains suffer.

+That was on display Tuesday as Home Depot reported a 23% quarterly sales surge.
+At Kohl’s, a more traditional retailer, sales dropped 13.3% and it lost money.

+More of the same is expected this week in quarterly earnings reports from Target, Lowe’s and Macy’s.

-Customer loyalty has grown stronger even as those lockdowns were lifted, but infections are surging again and that could deal another round of pain to most retailers.
+Customer loyalty at big box stores grew stronger even as spring lockdowns were lifted, but infections are surging again and that could deal another round of pain to other retailers.

-The big box stores, however, will in all likelihood remain open and an aggressive push into online sales is making them even stronger heading into the holiday season.
+Walmart is making further accommodations for that surge, spreading its traditional Black Friday sale over three separate events in November.
+Some of the most enticing offers are going online to encourage customers to stay at home.

+Walmart on Saturday will again begin counting the customers that enter its stores, as it did in the spring, to control the number of shoppers inside stores.